Article title: The Daily Mile as a public health intervention: A rapid ethnographic assessment of uptake and implementation in South London, UK.

-Research conducted by King’s College London (Division of Health and Social Care Research) evaluated how The Daily Mile is being implemented in the borough of Lewisham (South London, UK) and what implications this has for its potential on population health.
+King’s College London (Division of Health and Social Care Research) evaluated The Daily Mile and its uptake in the borough of Lewisham (South London, UK) in order to understand the potential impact of The Daily Mile as a public health intervention.

-Of the 69 schools in the borough, 22 schools (48%) had adopted The Daily Mile by September 2018.
-There were no significant differences between adopters and non-adopters in mean school population size, mean percentage of children eligible for free school meals, or mean percentage of children from Black or Minority Ethnic populations.
-In addition, some teachers, particularly in schools with higher numbers of pupils from lower socio-economic status households, suggested The Daily Mile as a way of countering structural disadvantage.
+They found that of the 69 schools in the borough, 22 schools (48%) had adopted The Daily Mile by September 2018.
+There was no difference between adopters and non-adopters in terms of school size, percentage of children eligible for free school meals, or percentage of children from Black or Minority Ethnic populations.

-A wider range of benefits from engaging in the initiative were also identified by participating Teachers and Head Teachers.
-The benefits were most pronounced, they argued, for children who might not get as much physical activity in their day.
+A wider range of benefits from engaging in the initiative were identified by participating Teachers and Head Teachers, such as:

 - Positive peer-to-peer and teacher-student relationships